simonw/datasette-gzip/README.md

 Once installed, Datasette will obey the `Accept-Encoding:` header sent by browsers or other user agents and return content compressed in the most appropriate way.

-This plugin is a thin wrapper for the [GzipMiddleware](https://www.starlette.io/middleware/#gzipmiddleware) provided by Starlette.
+This plugin is a thin wrapper for the [asgi-gzip library](https://github.com/simonw/asgi-gzip), which extracts the [GzipMiddleware](https://www.starlette.io/middleware/#gzipmiddleware) from Starlette.

 ## Development